Lambda Forever!

 Characters

-For nonprintable literals -- use special name preceded by #\ (for example, #\space and #\newline).
+For nonprintable literals: use the character's name preceded by #\.
+For example, #\space and #\newline are the space and newline characters.

 Operations Description